relign-ai/relign/README.md

   [Deepseek-r1](https://github.com/deepseek-ai/DeepSeek-R1) introduced a new RL algorithm, GRPO, which will soon be available in RELIGN (we plan to evaluate it as well).

 - **More Memory-Efficient Algorithm Runners**
-  Some runs require a lot of memory; we aim to support significant training runs on large but more affordable GPUs.
-(Including efficient single GPU training)
+  Some runs require a lot of VRAM.
+We aim to setup smaller
+  scale experiments such that developers can run and train models on single-gpu machines
 ---

 ## Contributing (Ranked by Urgency)